European Traveler

 Etretat in Normandy

-Many restaurants and tourist shops offer all demanded by day-trippers and holidaymakers at a coastal resort.
-Prices can be closer to Parisian levels than rural Normandy on all items including food and drink.
+The restaurants and tourist shops offer all that is typically demanded by day-trippers and holidaymakers at a coastal resort.
+Prices are closer to Parisian levels than rural Normandy on all items including food and drink.
 A casino right on the beach is open daily from 10 am to 3 am.

 Views from Falaise Aval at Etretat